WS13 / RD-33 / RD-93

-The biggest problem with J-31 and the most likely cause of delay is still the engine.
+The biggest problem with J-31 and the most likely cause of delay was the engine.
 If it still relies on RD-93 or even domestic WS-13, it is difficult to become a true fifth-generation machine.
-Unless the legendary WS-19 has made significant progress, it is still a perfect mystery.
+Unless the legendary WS-19 has made significant progress, it was still a perfect mystery.
 The early J-20 was driven by the AL-31F, through some specialized development, but still based on the AL-31 but with quite good thrust.
 The WS-15 engine should have a thrust of 160+ kN and the RD-93 will have a thrust of 80 kN.
 In addition, WS-15 will be shared with J-20.
 If the PLA did eventually choose FC-31 as the basis for the fifth-generation carrier-based fighter, as the consensus, even if it was temporary, there must be some satisfactory engine solution.
 Imagine that the WS-13 was the first to offer an engine because it was not much different from what the J-20 is currently facing, and then the WS-19 became the ultimate power unit.

 ENGINES: PRC RU Percentage WS13 RD-93 Difference Length (m): 4.15 4.25 -2.35% Diameter (m): 1.02 1.04 -1.92% Weight (kg): 1135 1055 +7.58% Thrust (afterburning, kN): 86.37 81.3 +6.24% Thrust (dry, kN): 56.75 50 +13.50% Bypass ratio: 0.57 0.49 +16.33%